About the Song:

 Railroader Wallace Saunders, who knew Casey, adapted a song called “Jimmie Jones” about another railroad accident.
 SS Vaudeville performer Tallifero Lawrence Seibert heard the song, which had been popularized on the vaudeville circuit by the Leighton Brothers, and wrote a sketch into his act about Jones.
 When Seibert met Eddie Walter Newton, a ragtime piano player, the two streamlined the lyrics, reset the song in the Far West, and added a catchier rhythm.
 SS They published it and gained all rights to the sheet music.

 With fifteen #1 songs already to his name, Billy Murray was already a superstar when he joined the American Quartet.
 However, it was their recording of “Casey Jones” that became the biggest of Murray’s career.
 It was also the biggest hit of 1910 WHC and, if the likely-inflated figure of two million sales is to be believed, the biggest American seller up to that point, passing Murray’s own “You’re a Grand Old Flag.”
 SS

-- JA Jasen, David A. (2002).
-A Century of American Popular Music: 2000 Best-Loved and Rememberd Songs (1899-1999).
+- JA David A. Jasen (2002).
+A Century of American Popular Music: 2000 Best-Loved and Remembered Songs (1899-1999).
 Routledge: Taylor & Francis, Inc. Page 33.

-- WHC Whitburn, Joel.
-(1999).
+- WHC Joel Whitburn (1999).
 A Century of Pop Music.
 Record Research, Inc.: Menomonee Falls, WI.
 Page 21.